kubernetes/website/content/en/docs/concepts/services-networking/_index.md

 * Host Network - Network functions residing in user space or the kernel of physical or virtual nodes.

-* Encapsulation - ability to encapsulate an L2 or L3 packets belonging to an `inner network` with an `outer network` header for transport across the `outer network`.
+* Encapsulation - Ability to encapsulate L2 or L3 packets belonging to an `inner network` with an `outer network` header for transport across the `outer network`.
 This forms a `tunnel` where the encapsulation function is performed at tunnel ingress and de-encapsulation function is performed at tunnel egress.
 You can think of pods on nodes as the `inner network` and nodes networked together as the `outer network`.
 [IPIP](https://www.rfc-editor.org/rfc/rfc2003) and [VXLAN](https://www.rfc-editor.org/rfc/rfc7348) are two examples of encapsulation employed in K8s cluster networks.

 * [Virtual overlay network](https://book.systemsapproach.org/applications/overlays.html) - Logical or virtual network of tunnels using encapsulation that connect pods running on different nodes.
 You can imagine the virtual overlay network runs "on top" of the physical underlay network.

-* Physical underlay network - Network resources performing packet forwarding between nodes.
+* Physical underlay network - Network resources such as routers or switches that forward packets between nodes.

-* Virtual ethernet link ([VETH](https://man7.org/linux/man-pages/man4/veth.4.html)) - Virtual link allowing you to convey packets between namespaces.
+* Virtual ethernet link ([veth](https://man7.org/linux/man-pages/man4/veth.4.html)) - Virtual link allowing you to convey packets between namespaces.

 * [Network namespace](https://man7.org/linux/man-pages/man7/network_namespaces.7.html) - Form of isolation where resources share a network stack, memory, processing and so on.